Gluten-Free Pumpkin Bread

 Notes

-• Check the bread about 10 minutes before the baking time stated.
-If it looks like it's browning too fast, top it with aluminum oil.
+• Check the bread about 10-20 minutes before the baking time stated.
+If it looks like the top is browning too fast, cover it with aluminum oil.

 • Check the doneness of the loaf by inserting a wooden skewer or knife into the center of the bread.
 If it comes out clean, it's done!
 If not, leave it in longer.
 The time stated is a guideline as all ovens are slightly different.